Brazos Valley Amateur Radio Club

 Donate to BVARC

-BVARC is a 501c Organization, your donations to BVARC are Tax Deductable as well as a benifit to the community.
+BVARC is a 501c Organization, your donations to BVARC are Tax Deductible as well as a benefit to the Ham Radio community.

 You can donate below with your credit card, or you can donate in person at one of our meetings.
 You can not only donate cash, but you can also donate equipment or supplies.